 Even taxi passengers who are seated in the back seat can suffer severe injuries.
 Sometimes, those injuries occur because many back seat passengers don’t wear a seatbelt.
 However, new studies show that back seat passengers can suffer even more serious injuries than front-seat passengers.

-At Shaked Law Firm, our Miami taxi accident attorneys can help you recover compensation for all of your injuries, including:
+At Shaked Law Personal Injury Lawyers, our Miami taxi accident attorneys can help you recover compensation for all of your injuries, including:

 - Broken bones